 The European Union (EU) [preceded by the European Coal and Steel Community (ECSC), European Economic Community (EEC), and European Community (EC)] has become an important institution, both in Europe and on the world stage.
-During its development since the 1950s, the Community has produced a huge quantity of primary source documents about its activities.
-These documents come in many formats: "official publications" published by the Office of Official Publications and EU institutions, usually bound and monograph-like in format, and often have ISBN or ISSN numbers; a wide variety of documents perhaps most aptly called "working documents" - published by various EU institutions, but mostly by the Commission - which are often part of the legislative process and are usually not bound.
+During its development since the 1950s, the EU has produced a huge quantity of publications and documents about its activities.
 The most thorough guide to the various kinds of EU documentation is European Information: a guide to official sources.
-Fourth edition, chapter 9, available in Documents box lower right.

 Once available only in paper or fiche, in the mid-1990s the EU began creating websites upon which they have placed an increasingly larger percentage of its publications and documents, and nearly all published since 2001 are available on EU websites.
 To locate EU documents, see Accessing EU Documents Online and Accessing EU Paper Documents.

 This general guide will be supplemented by guides for individual EU policy areas.
 These guides will contain links to three sources: EU websites, the Archive of European Integration (AEI), and European Sources Online (ESO).
 The ESO, administered by Ian Thomson, Director of the Cardiff EDC, is an extremely valuable guide to electronic access to information on the EU.
 See About European Sources Online for description of its contents.
 Links to ESO will connect mostly to substantive information on policy areas, and links to the AEI will provide documents on those same policy areas.